Chocolate Malt Cake with Chocolate Malt Icing

 Tips for Slicing a Round Cake

 The chocolate malt cake can easily feed 12 adults when sliced properly.
-This cake has two four layers of cake by using two cake pans.
+This cake has four layers of cake by using two cake pans and slicing each cake in half.
 If you are anything like I used to be, the thought of slicing a round cake might make you a bit nervous.
 If so, don’t worry.
 You’ll be a cake-slicing pro in no time with this brilliant tip.

 Rather than cutting the cake into even triangle wedges, slice the cake horizontally all the way across into half-inch slabs.
 From there, cut the slabs into even rectangles.
 It’s much easier to understand if you see a visual, so check out this post here.